Auto Unlock works when you're wearing your unlocked watch and are very close to your Mac. If necessary, move your watch a little closer.

 When your Mac asks you to approve with your Apple Watch or enter your password, just double-click the side button on your Apple Watch.
 Your password is automatically entered without having to type it.

 How to set up Auto Unlock

-- Your Mac and Apple Watch are signed in to iCloud with the same Apple ID.
+- Your Mac and Apple Watch are signed in with the same Apple ID using two-factor authentication.

 - Your Apple Watch is using a passcode.

 If your Mac is using macOS Ventura or later: